Hariprasath-AI/Problem-Solving---3/README.md

 The above sheet shows how the traditional approach will return the result after each iteration.

 ![image](https://github.com/Hariprasath-AI/Problem-Solving---3/assets/74598275/f03e89df-cf57-4c9c-bddd-76b46315208b)
 In the above sheet I just placed 1's in every cell with 'n' columns and 'n' rows.
-Wnhereas, 'n' is the stop and start as 1.
+Whereas, 'n' is the stop and start as 1.
 NOTE : There is no relation between the 1's placement and start.
 For understanding purpose I put 1's in each each.
 So, don't confuse.
 At 1st iteration what I need is 1, 2nd is 2, and 3rd is 3 right!.
 So, I just marked how many ones I need at each iteration.
 Please consider index of the sheet as iteration.
 After marking how many ones I need at each iteration from 'n' ones.
 Look at latest sheet, and if we sum all marked ones (1's), we'll get the desired output.